remoteworklibrary/remoteworklibrary.io/content/posts/meeting-guideline.md

 draft: true
 ---

-Running effective meetings is essential for modern businesses - and it's especially hard to run effective remote meetings.
-A remote meeting guideline provides guidance on how to succeed here.
+It's hard to run effective remote meetings.
+A remote meeting guideline provides guidance on how to keep remote meetings productive.

 <!--more-->

 ## What is it?

-A remote meeting guideline is a collection of rules and best practices on how to run effective remote meetings.
+Running effective meetings is essential for modern businesses - and it's especially hard to run effective remote meetings.
+A remote meeting guideline provides guidance on how to succeed here.
+It's a collection of rules and best practices on how to run effective remote meetings.

 ## Why use it?